Age needs one voice. Now it has:

 Read our paper on couples where one is over and the other under pension credit age (PDF 325KB)

 Read our submission to the Work and Pensions Committee on Universal Credit (PDF 280KB)

 In 2011 the Government asked for views on possible changes to help with mortage interest for people who are claiming means-tested benefits including Pension Credit however no proposals for changes have been made so far.

 Read our response to DWP paper on support for mortgage interest

-In April 2013 Council Tax Benefit in England will be replaced by a local scheme of support for council tax.
-Older people will be protected but working age people may face higher bills.
-Age UK is relieved that pensioners will be protected but we have concerns - for example, because the scheme will be cash limited there will be no incentive to local authorities to encourage take-up.
+In April 2013 Council Tax Benefit in England was replaced by a local scheme of support for council tax.
+Older people are protected but working age people may face higher bills.
+Age UK is relieved that pensioners are protected but we have concerns - for example, because the scheme will be cash limited there will be no incentive to local authorities to encourage take-up.

 Read our response to the consultation on localising council tax support.